Information for AIRC Applicants and Recipients of AIRC Funding, in relation to the Covid-19 emergency

 • AIRC is deeply concerned for the health and safety of people and patients involved in clinical research funded by our grants, and more in general about the effects of the Sars-CoV-2 public health emergency on the biomedical research field.

 • AIRC is providing several administrative flexibilities to help the research progressively going back to normal, while ensuring the safety of all human participants and research staff involved in clinical trials.

 • The in itinere evaluation for active programs scheduled in 2021 has been postponed to 2022.

-• Retreats will occur regularly, with the attendance of the programs’ advisors and AIRC staff, remotely or in person, based on what will allow the evolution of the pandemic.
+• Retreats have been planned and are taking place regularly, with the attendance of the programs’ advisors and AIRC staff in remote.

 Co-funded programs (Accelerator Award):